solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 [restrict public access].

-When moving an application to Azure along with the MySQL workload, it is likely there will be multiple virtual networks setup in a hub and spoke pattern that will require [Virtual Network Peering] to be configured.
+When moving an application to Azure along with the MySQL workload, it is likely there will be multiple virtual networks set up in a hub and spoke pattern that will require [Virtual Network Peering] to be configured.

-## Security Checklist
+## Security checklist

 -   Use Azure AD authentication where possible.
--   Enable Advanced Thread Protection and Microsoft Defender.
+-   Enable Advanced Threat Protection and Microsoft Defender.
 -   Enable all auditing features.
 -   Consider a Bring-Your-Own-Key (BYOK) strategy.
 -   Implement firewall rules.